uilianries/imgui/Sponsors.md

+This library is available under a free and permissive license, but needs financial support to sustain its continued improvements.
+In addition to maintenance and stability there are many desirable features yet to be added.

+Businesses: support continued development and maintenance via invoiced technical support, maintenance, sponsoring contracts.
+<br> If your company is using Dear ImGui, please consider reaching out today to say hi:
+<br>&nbsp;&nbsp;_E-mail: contact @ dearimgui dot com_

+Individuals: support continued development and maintenance with [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WGHNC6MBFLZ2S).

-Ongoing dear imgui development is financially supported by users and private entities, past and present:
+Ongoing development is financially supported by users and private entities, past and present:

 **Platinum-chocolate sponsors**
 - [Blizzard](https://careers.blizzard.com/en-us/openings/engineering/all/all/all/1)